 Average Cost of a Nursing Home

 Another option related to living at home is adult daycare.
-Adult daycare is much like assisted living, but the retiree still lives at home and spends either the day or a portion of the day at a care facility.
-Average rates vary from state to state, but the national average is $70 per day.
-At five days per week, the cost would come in at $18,200 per year.
+Adult daycare is much like assisted living, but you live at home or with a family member and spend either the entire day or a portion of the day at a care facility.
+Average rates vary from state to state, but the median cost per month is $1,603.
+Unfortunately, Medicare doesn’t pay for adult daycare, but Medicaid may be an option.

 Accessory Dwelling Units

-If you’ve exhausted all other alternatives, or your loved one needs specialized care for dementia or other conditions, a nursing home may be the best arrangement.
+If you’ve exhausted all other alternatives or your loved one needs specialized care for dementia or other conditions, a nursing home may be the best arrangement.
 A nursing home provides 24/7 medical care along with rehabilitation, socialization, and housekeeping.

 For people who don’t have the funds to pay for nursing home care, some health insurance, long-term care insurance, and life insurance policies can be tapped to cover costs.

 Medicaid will typically pay for care if you meet the low income and asset requirements, but you or your loved one may need to spend down assets to meet those qualifications.

 If you’re a veteran, you may qualify for full coverage from the Department of Veterans Affairs (VA) at certain locations approved by the VA.

 AARP.
 "2018 Home and Community Preferences: A National Survey of Adults Ages 18-Plus."
 Accessed Jan.
 6, 2021.